Typical due diligence issues

 Asset sale

-In an asset sale that involves the transfer of a business (or part of a business) as a going concern, employees belonging to the business automatically transfer to the buyer by operation of law, and the parties to the transfer of business are not free to choose which employees will transfer with the business.
-Employees have a right to object to their transfer within one month from the time they are duly informed about the transfer.
-This information has to be provided in text format and its content is subject to legal requirements.
+In an asset sale that involves the transfer of a business or a business unit (part of a business) as a going concern, as well as in mergers and spin-offs, employees belonging to the business or to the business unit automatically transfer to the buyer by operation of law, including all rights and obligations.
+The parties to the transfer of a business are not free to choose which employees will transfer with the business or business unit.
+Employees have a right to object to their transfer.
+In case an employee objects to the transfer, the employment relationship is terminated upon expiry of the statutory notice period.

-Terms and conditions of employment in principle have to remain unchanged after the transfer and the new employer has to recognize the employees' years of service.
-The buyer as the legal successor of the former employer also becomes fully liable for all employment-related liabilities.
+Terms and conditions of employment in principle remain unchanged after the transfer, and the new employer must recognize the employees' years of service.
+The buyer, as the legal successor of the former employer takes over all employment-related liabilities (including those which have become due prior to the transfer date) towards the transferred employees, but the former employer remains jointly and severally liable for any of employees’ claims which have become due prior to the transfer and which will later become due until the date upon which the employment relationship could have validly been terminated or is actually terminated as a result of the employee’s objection.
 Compensation for the automatic assumption of liabilities should be addressed in the transaction documents.

 In case of an asset deal, the assets sold are generally subject to VAT.
-However, groups of assets and liabilities that comprise a single autonomous business unit may be transferred by using a declaration procedure instead of invoicing with VAT ("transfer of a going concern" or TOGC).
-Special transfer taxes may apply, in particular in case of a transfer of real estate.
+However, groups of assets and liabilities that comprise a single autonomous business unit may be transferred by using a declaration procedure instead of invoicing with VAT (the so-called "transfer of a going concern" or TOGC).
+Special transfer taxes may apply, in particular in the case of a transfer of real estate.
 The costs of financing are, in principle, fully tax-deductible.
-However, if financing is provided by a related company, or provided by third parties but guaranteed by a related company, the tax regulations on the maximum debt-to-equity ratios will have to be observed and interest payments made have to comply with the arm's length standard.
+However, if financing is provided by a related company or provided by third parties, but guaranteed by a related company, the tax regulations on the maximum debt-to-equity ratios must be observed and interest payments made have to comply with the arm's length standard.

-In case of a share deal, the transfer of shares is exempt from VAT.
-It may be subject to securities transfer tax if the seller, the buyer or an intermediary is a professional securities dealer within the meaning of the Stamp Act.
+In the case of a share deal, the transfer of shares is exempt from VAT.
+It may be subject to securities transfer tax if the seller, the buyer, or an intermediary is a professional securities dealer within the meaning of the Swiss Federal Stamp Duty Act.
 In some cantons, a share deal may also be subject to real estate transfer tax.
-In addition, in a share deal tax liabilities embedded in the acquired company are indirectly transferred to the buyer.
-This may apply to the deferred withholding tax liability on the distributable reserves of the acquired company that are not necessary, from a commercial point of view, for the company's ongoing operations, and if the applicable withholding tax rate on dividend distributions to the seller (as former shareholder) would have been less favorable than the rate on distributions to the buyer (the "old reserves" doctrine).
+In addition, in a share deal, tax liabilities embedded in the acquired company are indirectly transferred to the buyer.
+This may apply to the deferred withholding tax liability on the distributable reserves of the acquired company that are not necessary, from a commercial point of view, for the company's ongoing operations, and if the applicable withholding tax rate on dividend distributions to the seller (as former shareholder) would have been less favorable than the rate on distributions to the buyer (the "old reserves doctrine”).
 These reserves remain tainted and subject to the (less favorable) rate applicable to the seller as a former shareholder when distributed to the buyer.

 A capital gain realized by a Swiss resident individual on the sale of shares held as private assets (as opposed to business assets) is, as a general rule, tax-free.
 Depending on how the acquisition is structured, in particular if the buyer finances the acquisition with assets of the acquired company, the tax authorities may requalify the tax-exempt capital gain realized by an individual seller as a partial liquidation distribution, and requalify and subject a part of the gain to ordinary income taxation of the seller.
 It is thus common practice in Switzerland for a private individual seller to ask for a corresponding representation or an indemnification in the event that the transaction could qualify as an indirect partial liquidation.